JayLau123/JayLau123/README.md

 ### 👨‍💻 Current project: Machine learning-aided characterization for molecules based on graph theory.

-Probably approximately correct function(PAC) explains how to find the best candidate structure $x$ with a high probability, that very suits for loss function in our model.
+Probably approximately correct function(PAC) explains how to find the best candidate structure $x$ with a high probability, which suits for loss function in our model.

 $$p(|f(x)-y| \leq \epsilon) \geq 1-\delta$$